 If you’re having trouble sleeping, then it’s important to find out why.
 Thorne’s at-home sleep test can help because it measures your body’s hormones related to sleep and shows you what you can do about them.

 Clinical issues you should check on

 Stress affects your cortisol levels, a hormone that when elevated will alter your circulating levels of glucose and insulin.
-Stress affects hunger and cravings in people differently, but your body will quickly use its energy stores while in overdrive.
+Stress affects hunger and cravings in people differently. but your body will quickly use its energy stores while in overdrive.
 Learn more about your body’s stress response by measuring the body’s key hormones related to stress.
 Thorne’s stress test measures these key biomarkers to let you know if you are managing your stress effectively or if you need to do more.

 Depression or a bad mood can mentally and physically affect cravings too.